vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 - Party submits a transaction containing configuration for the strategy on a given market.
 This will contain:
   - Amount of funds to commit
   - Price bounds (upper, lower, base)
+  - Margin ratios at upper and lower bound (ratio for leverage at bounds.
+Reciprocal of leverage multiplier e.g. 0.1 = 10x leverage)
 - Additionally, the transaction should contain data related to the setup of the position but which does not need to be stored:
   - Maximum slippage (%), used for rebasing position when creating/updating AMM
 - Once accepted, the network will transfer funds to a sub-account and use the other parameters for maintaining the position.